 - All other operators require their passengers to be vaccinated at least 14 days before their voyage

-Once you are fully vaccinated, you must submit details of your vaccination before you arrive in Chile, as per point 2 below.
+Once you are fully vaccinated, you must submit details of your vaccination before you travel, as per point 2 below.

 2. Validating your vaccination